davdar/maam/writeup/paper.markdown

 paradigm from being applied to others, e.g., functional to object-oriented and _vice versa_.

-We propose an automated alternative approach to structuring and implementing program analysis.
-Inspired by \citeauthor*{dvanhorn:Liang1995Monad}'s
-\emph{Monad transformers for modular interpreters}
-\cite{dvanhorn:Liang1995Monad}, we propose to start with concrete interpreters written in a specific monadic style.
+We propose an automated alternative to structuring and implementing program analysis.
+Inspired by \citeauthor*{dvanhorn:Liang1995Monad}'s \emph{Monad transformers for modular interpreters} \cite{dvanhorn:Liang1995Monad}, we propose to start with concrete interpreters written in a specific monadic style.
 Changing the monad will change the interpreter from a concrete interpreter into an abstract interpreter.
 As we show, classical program abstractions can be embodied as language-independent monads.
 Moreover, these abstractions can be written as monad _transformers_, thereby allowing their composition to achieve new forms of analysis.
-We show that these monad transformers obey the properties of
+We show that these monad transformers obey the properties of \emph{Galois connections}
-\emph{Galois connections} \cite{dvanhorn:Cousot1979Systematic} and introduce
+\cite{dvanhorn:Cousot1979Systematic} and introduce the concept of a
-the concept of a \emph{Galois transformer}, a monad transformer which transports 1) Galois connections and 2) mappings to an executable transition system.
+\emph{Galois transformer}, a monad transformer which transports 1) Galois connections and 2) mappings to an executable transition system.

 Most significantly, Galois transformers can be proved sound once and used everywhere.
-Abstract interpreters, which take the form of monad transformer stacks coupled together with a monadic interpreter, inherit the soundness properties of each element in the stack.
+Abstract interpreters, which take the form of monad transformer stacks coupled with a monadic interpreter, inherit the soundness properties of each element in the stack.
 This approach enables reuse of abstractions across languages and lays the foundation for a modular metatheory of program analysis.

 \paragraph{Setup}
 We describe a simple language and a garbage-collecting allocating semantics as